heisdanielade/api-petcare-v2/README.md

 # 🦴 PetCare Tracker API

-**PamiętamPsa** or **PamPsa** shortened (Polish for *"I remember the dog"*) is a backend REST API built with **FastAPI** that allows users to manage their pets, receive notifications, and track key pet care activities.
+**PamiętamPsa** or **PamPsa** shortened (Polish for *"I remember the dog"*) powered by **FastAPI**, to offer REST APIs that allow users to manage their pets, receive notifications, and track key pet care activities.
 Designed with simplicity and real-life usability in mind, this project supports modern authentication and a growing feature set.

 ---